bravesoftdz/Turbo_Pascal_Sounds/README.md

 ## Execution

 To execute the file, just do a normal **CTRL + F9** key stroke in the keyboard (or go to *Compile -> Run*).

+The produced program has different options:
+1. Reproduce a high pitch sound example.